 If you choose to sell things, your inventory window will appear.
+The number by each item is how much it sells for.
 Select an item and its sale value will change to 'Sell'.
 Select the item again to cancel selling it.
 Each shop only has so much money, however.
 A shop won't buy an item it can't afford.
 When you close the inventory window, all selected items will be sold.